faisalmemon/ios-crash-dump-analysis-book/markdown/CrashReport.md

            PlugIns/AppleHDAHALPlugIn.bundle/Contents/MacOS/AppleHDAHALPlugIn
 ```

-When a plus sign appears next to the binary it is meant to mean the binary is part of the OS.
+When a plus sign appears next to the binary it is meant to mean the binary is part of the OS\index{file!operating system}.
 However, we see examples of the plus sign present in third party binaries and absent in system binaries, so the plus sign is not a reliable indicator (last tested on OS X 10.13.6).

 ### macOS Crash Report Modification Summary

-Next, we have a section describing any external modifications to our crashed process:
+Next, we have a section describing any external modifications\index{crash!process integrity} to our crashed process:

 ```
 External Modification Summary: